 γi∼N0, σγ2ΣγD

 where the spatial model is a regression of the coefficients from the pixel-level time-series analyses, c1i, against xi.
-The costs of this approach are that (i) analyzing each time series separately as if they were independent does not leverage information from surrounding pixels to give better (e.g., true maximum likelihood) estimates, and (ii) information about the spatiotemporal dynamics is "thrown away" because only one parameter from the time-series analyses, c1i, are retained.
+The costs of this approach are that (i) analyzing each time series separately as if they were independent does not leverage information from surrounding pixels to give better (e.g., true maximum likelihood) trend estimates, and (ii) information about the spatiotemporal dynamics is "thrown away" because only one parameter from the time-series analyses, c1i, is retained.
 The advantages of this approach, however, come from not having to specify the full spatiotemporal model, which makes remotePARTS robust against misspecification of the full model and computationally easier.

 Simulation study of remotePARTS

 We performed six simulation studies to investigate the performance of remotePARTS (Tables 2, 3).
-Two studies (Table 2; i, iii) simulated data with the same model used to fit the data, thereby giving information about the accuracy of the parameter estimators.
+Two studies (Table 2, cases i, iii) simulated data with the same model used to fit the data, thereby giving information about the accuracy of the parameter estimators.
 Three studies (ii, iv, v) simulated data with a model different from that used to fit the data in order to investigate the robustness of remotePARTS to model misspecification.
 Three studies (i-iii) addressed only spatial data, while three studies (iv-vi) addressed spatiotemporal data.
-Although remotePARTS was designed primarily for spatiotemporal datasets, the studies using only spatial data both demonstrate its ability to analyze spatial data and give useful illustrations of its performance characteristics.
+Although remotePARTS was designed primarily for spatiotemporal datasets, the studies using only-spatial data demonstrate its ability to analyze spatial data.
 The sixth study (Table 3) compared the performance of remotePARTS against a "gold standard" statistical model identical to the simulation model and fit with REML.
-We present the simulation studies along with their results below, building from the simplest to most complex, and at each step we only describe changes from the previous study.
-All analyses of simulated data used partitions of 2000 pixels each during Step 3 of the PARTS analysis – except where explicitly noted otherwise.
+We present the simulation studies building from the simplest to most complex, and at each step we only describe changes from the previous study.
+All analyses of simulated data used partitions of 2000 pixels each during Step 3 of the PARTS analysis unless noted otherwise.

 i.
 Spatial data

-To investigate the effects of spatial extent and spatial autocorrelation on the performance of remotePARTS (Table 2, case i), we simulated data on a square grid containing 1042, 1442, 2002, or 2802 locations (pixels) consisting of two classes (xi= 0 or 1) in a 4×4 checker-board pattern (Figure 1).
-Spatial variation given by the random error δi was Gaussian, with variance σ2= 1 and correlations among locations i and j given by exp(-dij/r) (i.e., using covar_exp) where dij is the distance between i and j, and r is the "range" parameter that scales the extent of spatial autocorrelation.
+To investigate the effects of spatial extent and spatial autocorrelation on the performance of remotePARTS (Table 2, case i), we simulated data on a square grid of 1042, 1442, 2002, or 2802 pixels consisting of two classes (xi= 0 or 1) in a 4×4 checker-board pattern (Figure 1).
+Spatial variation given by the random error δi was Gaussian, with mean zero, variance σ2= 1, and correlations among locations i and j given by exp(-dij/r) (i.e., using covar_exp) where dij is the distance between i and j, and r is the "range" parameter that scales the extent of spatial autocorrelation.
 Distances dij were scaled to make the maximum distance between locations equal to one.
-When varying grid size, we used r = 0.05 and θ0=θ1=0, while for the grid with 1042 locations, we performed simulations with r = 0, 0.05, or 0.25 and θ1=0.2.
-When fitting simulation data, used a fixed nugget of 0.1.
+When varying grid size, we used r = 0.05 and θ0=θ1=0, and for the grid with 1042 locations, we performed simulations with r = 0, 0.05, or 0.25 and θ1=0.2.
+When fitting simulation data, we used a fixed nugget of 0.1.

 In the simulations, the estimates for the effects of the classes xi = 0 and 1 on yi(θ0=0 and θ1=0.2) were unbiased (Table 2, case i).
 With increasing spatial extent and decreasing spatial autocorrelation, the estimates of the coefficients became more precise (lower standard deviations).
-Finally, for the case of the grid with 1042 locations, we performed the simulations 500 times to make it possible to assess type I error rates: as hoped for, in roughly 5% of the simulations, the hypotheses that θ0 = 0 and θ1 = 0.2 were rejected at the significance level of alpha = 0.05.
+Finally, for the grid with 1042 locations, we performed the simulations 500 times to make it possible to assess type I error rates; indeed, in roughly 5% of the simulations, the hypotheses that θ0 = 0 and θ1 = 0.2 were rejected at the significance level of alpha = 0.05.

 ii.
 Spatial data with non-Gaussian errors